Conference 2017: Health & Heritage

 Wednesday 22 – Friday 24 March

-Health and Heritage - the international conference exploring what the health and heritage sectors can offer one another - takes place in March.
-The two-day conference is hosted by Quay Place: an innovative new wellbeing centre in an expertly adapted historic church on the 1400 year-old docklands in Ipswich, England.
+The international conference exploring what the health and heritage sectors can offer one another - takes place this month.
+The two-day conference is hosted at Quay Place: an innovative new wellbeing centre in an expertly adapted historic church on the 1400 year-old docklands in Ipswich, England.

-Organised in partnership with Suffolk Mind (UK) and Future for Religious Heritage (EU), the conference will bring together leading professionals in the mental health, heritage and museum sectors.
+Organised in partnership with Suffolk Mind (UK) and Future for Religious Heritage (EU), the conference brings together leading professionals in the mental health, heritage and museum sectors.

-In a series of talks, challenging discussions and workshops, Health and Heritage will foster lively debate to inspire much needed action on mental health provision and access to cultural heritage as a positive force for healthy, productive communities.
-It will provide researchers, practitioners, community activists and policymakers with practical tools and resources, and allow them to develop networks, to empower new projects that address both health and heritage agendas.
+In a series of talks, challenging discussions and workshops, Health and Heritage fosters lively debate to inspire much needed action on mental health provision and access to cultural heritage as a positive force for healthy, productive communities.
+It provides researchers, practitioners, community activists and policymakers with practical tools and resources, and allows them to develop networks, to empower new projects that address both health and heritage agendas.

-Delegates will gain practical tools, learn innovative techniques and approaches, meet some fantastic people and enjoy experiencing first hand everything that successful partnerships between health and heritage organisations have to offer.
+Delegates will learn innovative techniques and approaches, meet some fantastic people and enjoy experiencing first hand everything that successful partnerships between health and heritage organisations have to offer.
 Key themes include:

 1) Mental health and heritage: working together to meet increasing demand

 2) Architecture of extended use: built environments for healthy, happy living

 3) Adapting religious heritage to better meet the wellbeing needs of modern communities

 Days 1 and 2 include keynotes, practical workshops, seminars, discussions and optional drop-in therapies, and also allow delegates time to explore and experience Quay Place.
 Day 3 is an optional field study day, visiting Stonham Parva church, Snape Maltings, and Aldeburgh whilst hearing from professionals around the scenic and historic Suffolk Coast.

-Speakers include author and columnist Sir Simon Jenkins, Paul Farmer CBE (Mind UK) as well as global experts in their field from Imperial War Museum Liverpool, The National Museum of Bosnia, Arts & Mind, University College London, The Whitworth Manchester, Integrated Heritage Project USA & Cambodia and many more.
+Speakers include author and columnist Sir Simon Jenkins, Paul Farmer CBE (Mind UK) as well as global experts in their field from Imperial War Museum North, The National Museum of Bosnia, Arts & Mind, University College London, Manchester Museum, Integrated Heritage Project USA & Cambodia and many more.